Statement Conclusion

 Analysis:

-- “All teachers are educated” → teachers is a subset of educated
+- “All teachers are educated” means teachers ⊆ educated (teachers form a subset of the educated; it does NOT say only teachers are educated).

-- “Some educated are doctors” → doctors and educated overlap
+- “Some educated people are doctors” means educated ∩ doctors ≠ ∅.

 Worked Example 2: Statement: No singer is a dancer.
 Some dancers are actors.
 Conclusions: I. No singer is an actor II.
 Some actors are dancers